Project managers who identify project risks have some healthy habits:

 The Project Management Body of Knowledge defines risk as “an uncertain event or condition that, if it occurs, has a positive or negative effect on a project’s objectives.”

 That works for me.
 It contains two sides of the coin of uncertainty—threats AND opportunities.

 Whether you support the concept of positive risks or not, wise project managers employ a method for identifying and seizing opportunities (positive events and conditions).
 Project managers who neglect opportunities lose one of the most powerful ways of achieving their objectives.

 The important thing in your projects is that your stakeholders have a common understanding of the term risk.
 This is the beginning point of identifying risks.

 While we are on the topic, allow me to share my simplified view of risk management.
-Risk management is simply gathering appropriate information and making better choices, with the primary aim of meeting your objectives.
-Those choices not only involve managing negative events and conditions but positive ones.
+Risk management is simply gathering appropriate information and making better choices, aiming to meet your objectives.
+Those choices not only involve managing adverse events and conditions but positive ones.